lcarnevale/decentralized-intelligence-uagent/README.md

 # SARDINE uAgent
 The SARDINE project, acronym of "SwARm-based eDge computiNg systEms", aims at building a multi-platform lightweight framework for collaborative nodes with decentralized edge intelligence.
-Ispired by nature, groups of nodes are organized like a swarm, emphasizing the edge-to-edge continuum of the device-edge-cloud paradigm.
+Inspired by nature, groups of nodes are organized like a swarm, emphasizing the edge-to-edge continuum of the device-edge-cloud paradigm.
 This supports a paradigm shift from programming enviroments for individual devices to dynamic and cooperating groups of nodes.

 The SARDINE uAgent (read it as SARDINE micro-agent) is the agent version for microcontrollers.
 The implementation follows the guidelines of the SARDINE design, and it is fully integrate in the SARDINE ecosystem.